 3. Binary Messages

-This type of massage is used to send data such as small files, rich content such as ringtones, images, and to send WAP push messages.
-Here the messages are encoded to get over the restrictions in some characters.
+These type of messages are used to send data such as small files, rich content such as ringtones, and images, and to send WAP Push messages.
+Here, the messages are encoded to get over the restrictions in some characters.
+In technical terms, a binary SMS is in XML format made up of up to 140 bytes of data which is divided into two parts – User Data Header and Message Data.

 4. Concatenated Messages